remati037/viralio/STRIPE_SETUP.md

 # Stripe Payment Integration Setup

-This document explains how to set up Stripe payments for the ViralVault app.
+This document explains how to set up Stripe payments for the Viralio app.

 ## Overview